tcodes0/rn-zero-hero/frontend/README.md

-Input - Auth, login
+V Input - Auth, login
-  controlled by a container
+  V controlled by a container
   possibly a group of Inputs with a single container

-StateContainer
+V StateContainer
 Button

 NewProduct
   controlled Input
-  Buttonn
+  Button
   radii ?

-ListView
+VListView
   Item
   must have scroll

-Search
+VSearch
   Filters the List

 Image